RetroPie/RetroPie-Docs/docs/Spinners,-Trackballs,-Lightguns,-and-other-Mouse-Devices.md

 * For each user and mouse you wish to configure, visit the corresponding RetroArch user 'binds' screen and set `Mouse Index` to match the indexes discovered earlier.
 Please note that `/dev/input/mouse*` and `/dev/input/js*` are legacy interfaces and shouldn't be used, so udev users should focus on `/dev/input/event*` indices.

-_You will also see that there are two internal mice even though there was only a single trackpoint on the host machine.
+_This log was generated on a laptop.
+You may have noticed that there are two internal mice listed even though there was only a single trackpoint on the host machine.
 With the log as a starting point you can now configure the individual player inputs even if there is a final bit of trial and error._

 ### retroarch.cfg